Rodolfo Castro Player Props: Pirates vs. Padres

 Rodolfo Castro At The Plate

-- Castro is hitting .236 with seven doubles, six home runs and 18 walks.
+- Castro is batting .240 with seven doubles, six home runs and 18 walks.

-- Looking at the 62 games he has played this season, he's homered in six of them (9.7%), and in 3% of his trips to the dish.
+- In 9.5% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.

-- He has scored in 12 of 62 games this year, and more than once 5 times.
+- He has scored in 13 games this year (20.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.